KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >Do you want to keep working on your app between sessions?
 We have some ideas for you to try.
 Feel free to message us in #codingandcocktails Slack channel if you need help between sessions!
 >
 >1.
 Add more flair to your app by picking out fonts and applying the font to your app.
 We recommend using [Google Fonts](https://fonts.google.com/).
 >2.
-Feel free to chang up the colors of the app!
+Feel free to change up the colors of the app!
 >3.
 Ready for a challenge?
-How about generating a new component for your "About" page, and add a new route named 'about'.
+How about generating a new component for your "About" page, and adding a new route named 'about'.
 Add the new route to the route array.
 Read more from Angular's [route order documentation](https://angular.io/guide/router#route-order) to understand where to add the new route definition in the array.

 # Answer key